zilliztech/zdoc/docs/tutorials/faqs/faqs-cluster.md

 ### Do serverless clusters in the starter plan support customized schema?{#do-serverless-clusters-in-the-starter-plan-support-customized-schema}

 No. The free serverless clusters do not support customized schema.
 However, dynamic schema is enabled by default, meaning you can always insert data with fields that are not pre-defined.
-Refer to this [documentation](https://docs.zilliz.com/docs/enable-dynamic-schema) for more details about dynamic schema.
+Refer to [Enable Dynamic Schema](./enable-dynamic-schema) for more details about dynamic schema.

 ### How can I deal with a connection timeout error when I attempt to connect to Zilliz Cloud?{#how-can-i-deal-with-a-connection-timeout-error-when-i-attempt-to-connect-to-zilliz-cloud}